Sonic2kDBS/long_term_memory/README.md

 ```

 ## Configuration (updated 2024)
 You can configure the behavior of the LTM extension by modifying the `ltm_config.json` file.
-But after all the trying for months, I recommend keeping the `ltm_config.json` S2k version now.
+But after all the trying for months, I recommend keeping the `ltm_config.json` S2k version.

 The following is an example of the old config file which uses `BEFORE_NORMAL_CONTEXT`.
 It forces the model to integrate seen memories:
 ```javascript